Morley Nelson Snake River Birds of Prey National Conservation Area: History

 In addition to its precious natural resources, Snake River Birds of Prey NCA has significant cultural value.
 Human occupation of the Snake River area has been dated to 10,000 BC.
 Shortly after the Bonneville Flood deposited large rounded boulders in the canyon, early inhabitants were using them as canvases for carving petroglyphs.
 Some of the oldest and most remarkable Native American Archeological sites in Idaho have been found within the NCA.
 The NCA also contains some of the best-preserved portions of the Oregon National Historic Trail and three sites from an 1860s gold mining settlement that are listed on the National Register of Historic Places.

-Congress designated the NCA on August 4, 1993, following two decades of research indicating the need to protect prey habitat and hunting territory as well as nesting habitat.
+Congress designated the Snake River Birds of Prey National Conservation Area on August 4, 1993, following two decades of research indicating the need to protect prey habitat and hunting territory as well as nesting habitat.
 The expressed purpose of the NCA, according to the United States Congress, is "to provide for the conservation, protection, and enhancement of raptor populations and habitats...."
 Currently, the BLM allows ranching, power generation and Army National Guard training to continue within the boundaries of the NCA.